Online Streaming Access

 Upon conclusion of this program, participants should be able to:

-- Formulate management approaches to the arrhythmia syndromes in congenital heart disease, sarcoid, and ARVD;
+- Formulate management approaches for the distinct arrhythmia syndromes from congenital to myocarditis syndromes.

-This course is intended for cardiologists, electrophysiologists, cardiovascular fellows, electrophysiology fellows, and all practitioners involved in the care of complex arrhythmia patients in the outpatient and laboratory settings.
+This enduring program is designed for, but not limited to, cardiologists, electrophysiologists, cardiovascular fellows, electrophysiology fellows, and all practitioners involved in the care of complex arrhythmia patients in the outpatient and laboratory settings.